Ravencentric/harbinger2/README.md

 `SystemExit`, including a zero status, is treated as a failure when raised while loading `tasks.py` or running a task.
 Successful tasks return normally.

+`--all` is a usage error when no tasks exist, and `--default` is a usage error when no tasks are marked as default.
+Listing an empty task file succeeds.

 ## Task file

 The task file is always `tasks.py` in the current working directory.
 It is loaded as a standalone module, and its imports use normal Python resolution.
-Harbinger does not modify the import path or install the project on your behalf.
+Harbinger does not modify the import path, create an environment, or install the project on your behalf.
+Tasks run in the Harbinger process.

 ## Scope and limitations